 The great news is, it’s not a go-big-or-go-home kind of document.
 But where should you start?

-There are 6 components you’ll need to consider to put together a complete play:
+There are 6 components you’ll need to consider putting together a complete play:

 - The play: The play includes background information about the opportunity to sell a specific solution and should highlight your unique competitive advantage.